Some countries are very accepting and welcoming of foreigners and people of different backgrounds.

 Determining the most racist countries in the world can be difficult, and the results might not be consistent from one study to the next.
-The problem with racism is that it is a hard variable to measure.
-Although there is no complexity within the trait of racism, it can be quite difficult to determine if someone is racist or not based on a questionnaire, which is how the majority of research into racism is conducted.
+The problem with racism is that it is a challenging variable to measure.
+Although there is no complexity within the trait of racism, it can be quite challenging to determine if someone is racist or not based on a questionnaire.
+Surveys are used to conduct the majority of racism research.

-Two different articles published about three years apart by separate entities showed common finds in regard to the most racist countries in the world.
-In 2013, an article written by was posted on the official Washington Post website.
-In discussing the racism factor around the world, the article dubbed India as being the most racist country in the world.
-Three years later, a 2016 article on the topic of most racist countries in the world was released by Business Tech.
+Two different articles published about three years apart by separate entities showed common finds regarding most racist countries.
+The Washington Post published an article in 2013.
+In discussing racism worldwide, the article dubbed India as the most racist country in the world.
+In 2016, Business Tech released a report of most racist countries in the world.

-Though the articles were independently written and not produced under a collaborative effort between the two news sources, both articles discussed similar approaches to determining if the participants in the studies were or were not racist.
-This procedure is a way of highlighting why it is difficult to definitively say that a country is racist overall.
-The main question posed to each of the participants of every country was asking if said participants would be comfortable being neighbors with people of a race that was not the same as the participants’ race.
+Though the articles were independently written and not produced under a collaborative effort between the two news sources, both pieces discussed similar approaches to determining if the studies' participants were or were not racist.
+This procedure is a way of highlights to definitively say that a country is racist.
+The main question posed to each of the country's participants was asking if said participants would be comfortable being neighbors with people of a race that was not the same as the participants' race.

 While the answer that someone provides when presented with this question can allude to potential racism, it is not a bulletproof way of identifying racist people.
 Not even the act of hooking people up to lie detectors and directly asking them if they are racist can pinpoint racist people without fail.
-And yet this example is far more likely to produce more accurate results than just asking people how they feel about the race of their neighbors.
+And yet this example is far more likely to produce more accurate results than just asking people how they feel about their neighbors' race.

 The subjective nature of racism was highlighted and considered when designing the study.
 Another question was asked alongside the question regarding the nature of the skin color of neighbors.
 Participants were asked to share whether or not they have ever witnessed racist behavior being extended by someone in their country or if they were ever victims of racism.

-Though there are a few faults to be found within this research-based systematic procedure, we will use the results of the study that made use of a question-and-answer system to figure out which countries were most racist.
-According to the findings of this research-based inquiry, the most racist country on Earth is India, followed by Lebanon, Bahrain, Libya, and Egypt.
+Though there are a few faults to be found within this research-based systematic procedure, we will use the study results that made use of a question-and-answer system to figure out which countries were most racist.
+According to this research-based inquiry, the most racist country on Earth is India, followed by Lebanon, Bahrain, Libya, and Egypt.

-As part of the study, the countries were placed into respective groups according to the percentage of people who answered in a racist manner when met with the two questions.
-The breakdown of categories involved seven different groups that a country could potentially fall into based on the majority of the answers collected from participants…
+The study grouped countries according to the percentage of people who answered in a racist manner when met with the two questions.
+The breakdown of categories involved seven different groups that a country could fall into based on most of the participants' answers.

 - 0% - 4.9%